halloverden/fotihose/README.md

 - Start with basic functionality, then expand.
 It's better to have a functional library that does something basic than to work on something fancy for ages.

 ### Coding conventions
-- Use trailing underscore for private methods and attributes.
+- Use leading underscore for private methods and attributes.
+- Use trailing $ for observables.

 ## TODO
 - Define supported Angular versions range in each project.